joelphimes/Niger-Political-Shift-Examination/README.md

 <img src="./img/PG6.png">

 Overall:\
-Simple Linear Regression Model: Predicts Niger's Gross Capital Formation (USD) using Net Bilateral Aid Flows (USD) from DAC donors.
+Simple Linear Regression Model: Predicts Niger's Gross Capital Formation (USD) using Net Bilateral Aid Flows (USD) from DAC donors.\
+This model aims to predict Niger's Gross Capital Formation (a critical economic indicator reflecting the country's investment health) using Net Bilateral Aid Flows from DAC donors, a measure of international financial support.
+The relationship between these two variables could provide insights into how foreign aid impacts Niger's economic health and, subsequently, its political stability.
+A strong correlation might suggest that changes in foreign aid influence Niger's economic and, potentially, political landscape.

 Analysis:\
 The model results reveal a strong relationship between Net Bilateral Aid Flows from DAC donors and Gross Capital Formation, as indicated by the high R-squared value of 0.861.
 This value signifies that approximately 86.1% of the variation in Gross Capital Formation can be attributed to changes in Net Bilateral Aid Flows, showcasing a good fit of the model to the data.
 Furthermore, the small p-value (9.19e-12) for the F-statistic confirms the model's overall significance, suggesting that the independent variable, Net Bilateral Aid Flows, significantly impacts the dependent variable, Gross Capital Formation.
 The regression coefficients, with a negative Y-intercept of -4.749e+08 and a slope of 5.3360, imply that Gross Capital Formation decreases when Net Bilateral Aid Flows are zero.
 On average, it increases by 5.3360 units, with each unit rising in Net Bilateral Aid Flows, which are statistically significant based on their p-values and 95% confidence intervals.

 The residual analysis indicates that the model appears satisfactory, showing no significant non-linearity or heteroscedasticity concerns, while the presence of some outliers does not significantly affect the overall model performance.
 Multicollinearity is not an issue as the Variance Inflation Factor (VIF) for the predictor variable (Amount_DAC) is 1, signifying no correlation with other predictors.
 In cross-validation, the model's predictions exhibit a mean squared error (MSE) of 5.2248430324784666e+17 units squared and a root mean squared error (RMSE) of approximately 722,830,756.99 units.
 The interpretation of RMSE's adequacy should consider the scale of Gross Capital Formation (Amount_GCF).
 If typical values lie in the billions, the RMSE indicates a satisfactory model fit.
 Still, if they fall within the millions, the model may require improvement to align with the data better.
-Overall, these model insights provide valuable information for understanding the relationship between Net Bilateral Aid Flows and Gross Capital Formation in the context of the data analysis.
+Overall, these model insights provide solid information for understanding the relationship between Net Bilateral Aid Flows (USD) and Gross Capital Formation (USD) for Niger.

 Model Results:
 - R-squared: This value ranges from 0 to 1 and represents the proportion of the variance for the dependent variable (Gross Capital Formation) that's explained by the independent variable (Net Bilateral Aid Flows from DAC donors).
 Your R-squared is 0.861, which means that 86.1% of the variability in Gross Capital Formation can be explained by Net Bilateral Aid Flows.
 This is a high R-squared, indicating a good fit of the model to your data.